erlerobot/erle_gitbook_python_networking/udp_and_tcp/socket.md

 invent any of its own.
 And the normal POSIX networking calls operate around a central concept called a socket.

+Communication between different entities on a network is based on the classic concept Python sockets.
+Sockets are an abstract concept that designates the end point of a connection.
+The programs use sockets to communicate with other programs, which may be located on different computers.
+A socket is defined by the IP address of the machine, the port on which it listens, and the protocol used.

-If you have ever worked with POSIX before, you will probably have run across the fact that instead of making you repeat a file name over and over again, the calls let you use the file name to create a “file descriptor” that represents a connection to the file, and through which you can access the file until you are done working with it.
+Moreover, if you have ever worked with POSIX before, you will probably have run across the fact that instead of making you repeat a file name over and over again, the calls let you use the file name to create a “file descriptor” that represents a connection to the file, and through which you can access the file until you are done working with it.